The Banks of Green Willow

 The Banks of Green Willow is a piece of orchestral music by British composer George Butterworth.
 It was composed in 1913, is written in the key of A major, and is around six minutes long.

 Composition

 This is a short orchestral piece by George Butterworth, probably the most played of his three works for orchestra.
 It has certainly been his most recorded orchestral work.

-Described by its composer as an "Idyll", and written in 1913, it is scored for a small orchestra consisting of two flutes, two oboes, two clarinets, two bassoons, two horns, one trumpet, harp and strings.
-It is thus a belated companion to the Two English Idylls of 1910-1911.
+Described by its composer as an "Idyll", it is scored for a small orchestra consisting of two flutes, two oboes, two clarinets, two bassoons, two horns, one trumpet, harp and strings.
+It is thus a belated companion to the Two English Idylls of 1910–1911.
 All three pieces are founded on folk melodies Butterworth collected in Sussex in 1907, each has a similar "arch" shape, and each lasts between 4½ and 6 minutes.